keithrsialana/Project-README/README.md

 ## Description
 This challenge project aims to utilize Node.JS to install external modules.
 The application prompts the user several questions to fill out parts of a README file.
 It then generates a .md file with the user's answers appended into its contents.
 ## Installation Instructions
-- clone the repository using `git clone`
+- clone the repository using `git clone` with the repo key
-- initialize npm using `npm init`
 - install the dependencies using `npm install`
 ## Usage Instructions
 - run `npm .` from within the project directory